IanBurke1/Racket_Tasks/README.md

 ![](https://user-images.githubusercontent.com/22341150/37477036-98577ac4-286e-11e8-9591-d4a2a331765e.gif)

+## What is Functional Programming?
+Functional programming (FP) is a programming paradigm that is based on lambda calculus, a formal system developed by Alonzo Church in the 1930s.
+Functional programming is a style of building the structure and elements of computer programs, that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.

 ## Racket
 Racket is a general purpose, multi-paradigm programming language in the Lisp-Scheme family.
 One of its design goals is to serve as a platform for language creation, design, and implementation.
 The language is used in a variety of contexts such as scripting, general-purpose programming, computer science education, and research.